LJLJ9/mscproject/experiment_1a_test.md

 <!-- exp 1a -->

 ## Experiment 1: Samples from the model using Griffin Lim
-Listen to the renditions of 20 randomly chosen utterances via the links below:
+Listen to renditions of 20 randomly chosen utterances via the links below:
 <br><br>
 [Examples 1-5](https://ljlj9.github.io/mscproject/experiment_1a_i.html)
 <br><br>